parker-riggs/CS4100-Project1/README.md

 - `cmos.cpp`: C++ comparison program that reads `tokens.txt`, builds fingerprints, and prints a ranked report
 - `PlagarismDetector`: Bash script that runs the full pipeline over a directory of example files
 - `Examples/`: sample C submissions used to test the implementation
-- `docs/Work.txt`: working notes for the project, mostly used in early stage.
 - `Project1.pdf`: assignment specification

 ## How the Project Works